-Being able to look things up alphabetically, knowing which choice is correct on spell checker, corresponding with others in a way that they can understand, and filling out resumes and job applications are all ways that we use spelling every day.
+Being able to look things up alphabetically, knowing how to teach phonological awareness to yourself, knowing which choice is correct on spell checker, corresponding with others in a way that they can understand, and filling out resumes and job applications are all ways that we use spelling every day.

 In 2005, the National Commission on Writing for America’s Families, Schools, and Colleges reported that 80 percent of the time an employment application is doomed if it is poorly written or poorly spelled.

 Good spelling is vital in our world today.
 Understanding how our mind learns to spell words will enable you to help your child become the best speller that they can be.